-In June 2010 Graphite Capital backed John Bowman to lead the £45 million management buy-out of Teaching Personnel, the number 3 player in the provision of supply teachers and teaching assistants to schools.
+In 2010 Graphite Capital backed a talented CEO to lead the £45 million management buy-out of Teaching Personnel, the number 3 player in the provision of supply teachers and teaching assistants to schools.
 A year later, Graphite supported the company’s £31 million acquisition of Protocol Education to create Education Personnel and make it the largest company in the sector.
-The businesses were successfully integrated and a coordinated organic growth strategy was formulated which included the continued roll-out of the group's national branch network under the two existing trading brands.
+The businesses were successfully integrated and a coordinated organic growth strategy was formulated based on the continued roll-out of the group's national branch network under the two existing trading brands.

 The transaction represented an opportunity to benefit from the increasing demand for education supply staff by schools.
 At the macro level this was being driven by the government's desire to improve education standards combined with a rising level of pupil numbers.
-At the school level, increasingly stringent regulations and candidate vetting requirements, combined with reduced support from local education authorities, have resulted in more schools turning to external providers like Education Personnel.
-The company offers schools a range of staffing solutions, a high quality of service delivered at a localised level access to the best and widest range of candidates.
+At the school level, increasingly stringent regulations and candidate vetting requirements, combined with reduced support from local education authorities, had resulted in more schools turning to external providers like Education Personnel.
+The company offered schools a range of staffing solutions, a high quality of service delivered at a localised level access to the best and widest range of candidates.

 Key Business Achievements

 Achieved strong growth in profitability and increased revenues by over 60%

 Increased the number of branches from 52 to 67

 Created more than 100 jobs, taking the total staff number to 477